top of page

 Accommodation

-Your accommodation has been selected for convenience of location, comfort or character, and can range from a standard hotel in one city to a family run guesthouse in a smaller town.
+Your accommodation has been selected for the convenience of location, comfort or character, and can range from a standard hotel in one city to a family run guesthouse in a smaller town.
 In remote areas, accommodation may be of a lower standard and may not have all western amenities.
 Please note that there is no international classification system for hotels and differences in facilities and quality do exist.
 Rest assured that all hotels used by are regularly inspected by our staff and our partners to ensure that standards meet your needs.
 Please note double bed requests can be made at time of booking but cannot be guaranteed.
 Clients should be ready for low level accommodation in Tajikistan along the Pamir Highway, shared toilets (sometimes squat toilets) and bathrooms.

 Other types of accommodation you may encounter: